 Bobby Whitlock, the multi-instrumentalist and vocalist best known as the keyboardist with the Eric Clapton-led band Derek and the Dominos, died today, August 10, 2025.
 A statement issued by Whitlock’s manager, Carol Kaye of Kayos Productions, reads, “With profound sadness, the family of Bobby Whitlock announces his passing at 1:20 a.m. on Aug.
 10 after a brief illness.
 He passed in his home in Texas, surrounded by family.”
-No further details have yet been provided regarding the cause or place of death.
+No further details have yet been provided regarding the cause of death.
 Whitlock was 77.

 Although Derek and the Dominos was a short-lived entity, the group’s sole studio release, 1970’s Layla and Other Assorted Love Songs, is considered a rock classic by many—and a high point of Clapton’s career.
 Whitlock also appeared on the band’s In Concert LP and Clapton’s debut solo album, a self-titled 1970 release.